kamreefsalisbury-cloud/kamreefsalisbury-cloud.github.io/_posts/2025-10-20-AzDO-TF-IaC.md

 ### Automating Azure Dev Infrastructure with Terraform & Azure DevOps

 Spin up a secure development foundation in Azure using Infrastructure as Code (IaC) and Azure Pipelines.
-This guide walks through the exact steps I used to stand up a dev resource group and virtual network with Terraform, backed by a remote state store and automated CI/CD.
+This guide walks through the exact steps I used to stand up a dev resource group and virtual network with Terraform, backed by a remote state store and automated CI/CD hosted in Azure DevOPS.

 ---

 ## Prerequisites

 - Azure subscription (with contributor rights): `<subscriptionId>`
-- Azure CLI (`az` `≥2.77.0`) and Terraform (`≥ 1.13.4`)
+- Azure CLI (`≥2.77.0`) and Terraform (`≥ 1.13.4`)
 - Azure DevOps project with repo + service connection (`krss-dev-subscription`) using workload identity federation
 - Remote state storage account: `tfstatekrss1` in RG `dev-tf-state`
 - Local workstation (VS Code) or pipeline agent with network access to Azure services